Reviews You Can Rely On

 Credit: Ian McEleney

-Although these discrepancies are worth noting, we consider all the bags included in this review small, especially compared to cheap budget bags or the behemoths of yesteryear.
-So, we don't think packed size should be a crucial characteristic to distinguish between today's nicest sleeping bags.
-Depending on your plans and your budget, however, it may be worth checking the difference in packed size between a premium and budget backpacking sleeping bag you're considering.
+Although these discrepancies are worth noting, all the bags included in this review are small, especially compared to cheap car camping bags or the backpacking behemoths of yesteryear.
+So, we don't think packed size should be crucial to distinguish between today's nicest sleeping bags.
+However, depending on your plans and budget, it may be worth checking the difference in packed size between a premium and budget backpacking sleeping bag you're considering.

 backpacking sleeping bag - one of our least warm models (above) with one of our warmest...